chrisb1510/familyhistorygroup/README.md

 Membership Page is Transcribed.
 Lots of repetition and poor grammar again.

+Membership application form started, non-functional, but mostly finished.
+Need submit button and way to add more surnames if necessary..

 Grants section is transcribed. grantTemplate.ect takes information from grants section of aboutContent